 SiraaTa allatheena an’amta ‘alayhim ghayri almaghDoobi’ alayhim wala aDDaalleen

 The path of those whom Thou hast favoured; Not the (path) of those who earn Thine anger nor of those who go astray.

 -Sura Al-Fatihah, Ayah 7

-Blessed here doesn’t mean blessing in worldly definition.
-It is made clear by the following explanations in the verse that the blessed ones don’t include those who incurred Allah’s wrath and those who he sent astray, even if they seem blessed from a man’s perspective.
+1. Favoured here doesn’t mean favour in worldly definition.
+It is made clear by the following explanations in the verse that the blessed ones don’t include those who incurred Allah’s wrath and those who He sent astray, even if they seem favoured from a man’s perspective.

-Allah explained An Nisa (4:69) that the blessed are nabiyyin (the prophets), siddiqin (the true), shuhada (the martyrs) and SaliHin (the righteous).
+3. Allah explains in An Nisa (4:69) that the blessed are those who obeyed Allah and His messenger, those are nabiyyin (the prophets), siddiqin (the true), shuhada (the martyrs) and SaliHin (the righteous).

 We recite this request in solah at least 17 times daily, o Allah the All Powerful, grant our requests.